How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Iran, which has now been severely degraded.

-But I think you also have to look at North Korea, which has 30,000 or so troops on the battlefield in Ukraine.
+But I think you also have to look at North Korea, which has about thirty thousand troops on the battlefield in Ukraine.

-But I think you also have to put South Africa into this constellation of the axis of China.
+But I think you also have to put South Africa into this, into this constellation of the Axis of China.

-Pakistan, Pakistan's kind of wavering, but their problem is they've allowed in a very significant Chinese footprint of advisors, of businesses.
+Pakistan's kind of wavering, but their problem is they've allowed in a very significant Chinese footprint of advisers, of businesses.

 But in the fine print, there's also collateral that the nation state has to proffer, whether it be a port or some other interest.